I like playing around with JavaScript and/or Tracery and making silly little generators;

 Yeah, that's kinda what happened here.
 Numbers stations are a fascinating concept, and I just felt there wasn't enough weirdness out there.

-I had originally just been going to do it all in straight tracery and just post the numbers.
+I had originally just been going to do it all in straight Tracery and just post the numbers.
 But then when my partner and I were talking about numbers stations with my son, my partner brought up her music composing programs and started putting in random numbers and making it sing.
 And then I just couldn't let go of the idea of having the bot actually Talk!

 It took a while to find a good open source TTS program that didn't sound like total garbage that I could run via Node.js (how I run colorbot and do most of my programming) but eventually I found EspeakNG and we were off!